 American Express has created a whole business portal for content marketing that has (almost) nothing to do with credit cards.
 Open Forum has everything that a small business would need to start and manage its day to day operations from strategy to team building.

-Of course, you may have a bit less resources as American Express and creating this amount of content is out of your reach.
+Of course, you may have a bit fewer resources as American Express and creating this amount of content is out of your reach.
 This example helps you understand that you can focus on the topics that your product or service enables.

 If you are selling construction materials for small contractors, then don’t write about screws!
 Write about how to improve their sales and client relations.
 How to optimize workflow and logistics.
 Buying screws is not their problem!
 Find out what is and address that.